XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-06-11-Backup-Strategies.md

 As you will find in this post- My synology is one of the primary pieces of infrastructure for my various backup strategies.

+I purchased this unit SPECIFICALLY with the use-case in mind, of using it for backups.

-All of the important shares, are protected by Immutable snapshots, which prevents the deletion of the data / share, until a timer has passed.
+All of the important shares, are protected by immutable snapshots, which prevents the deletion of the data / share, until a timer has passed.
 This- is intended to prevent administrative action, or ransomware from being able to affect or touch the backups until a specified amount of time has past.

-In addition to immutable snapshots of shares- All of the data gets  encrypted, and replicated off-site, two multiple locations.
+In addition to immutable snapshots of shares- All of the data gets  encrypted, and replicated off-site, to multiple locations.

-I use a well-known, but, unspecified cloud S3 provider for one copy.
+I use a well-known, but, unspecified cloud S3 provider for one copy, they also keep their own versioning and retention policies.

 And- I have a friend whom we share space on each other's NAS/Networks for the purpose of storing backups.
 The data is encrypted so that neither party can look at each other's backups, and is transferred through a VPN tunnel between our networks.
 We are geographically separated by enough distance, that a singular event has little chance of taking out both of our networks.

-That being said- this meets the 3-2-1 rule for anything backed up to the synology.
+That being said- this meets the 3-2-1 rule for anything on the synology, and exceeds it for anything backed up to it.

 1. First copy on the NAS itself
     - Immutable snapshots to help protect against administrative failure, or ransomware.